JesusGR4/instapybot/README.md

     5. Set how many users follow per day related to a influencers.
     6. Set how many users unfollow per day related to a influencers.
     7. Set a list of commentaries to write in posts related to a hashtag.
-    7. Set how many likes give in posts related to a hashtag.
+    8. Set how many likes give in posts related to a hashtag.
+    9. Show the list of likes given.
+System must allow to choose the day to show.
+    10. Set the schedule that the system must like posts.
+    11. Set the schedule that the system must comment posts.
+    12. Set the schedule that the system must follow people.
+5. Choose which strategy is active.
+Just one strategy can be active.